shubham10divakar/sdcfc/README.md

 - Convert DER to PKCS#12

 ## Installation

-## Installation
-To install SD-CFC, use pip:
+To install SDCFC, use pip:
 ```sh
 pip install sdcfc